tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

 TODO explain `min_instruction`, `max_instruction`

+We also model the control-flow in terms of instructions: we have jumps between instructions from which we (in Datalog!) recover the basic block boundaries and control-flow graph (omitted for brevity).

 One difference from the original paper and also the blog post, which will be explained later, is that we modeled each block parameter as having its own instruction index.
 This difference only appears in phis/block parameters: every